 This course is a continuation of Project Success III (PCDE-003).
-The mission of Project Success III is designed to support students whose academic future is in jeopardy.
+The mission of Project Success IV is designed to support students whose academic future is in jeopardy.
 This program will guide students on their academic journey by providing a bridge to campus services, such as tutoring, counseling, study groups, financial aid, and other campus programs.
-In addition, students will be assigned on academic coach who will work with them one-on-one to assist in developing and refining academic goals and implementing strategies to help them to overcome the challenges they face.
+In addition, students are assigned on academic coach who will work with them one-on-one to assist in developing and refining academic goals and implementing strategies to help them to overcome the challenges they face.
+Course offered fall and spring semesters.